Ancient Egyptian Symbols

 The Lotus Flower Symbol

 The lotus was commonly used in art as a symbol of Upper Egypt.
-The lotus flower is also known as a symbol of rebirth.
+The lotus flower is also known as a symbol of rebirth, the renewal of life and the promise of everlasting life.

 The Winged Sun Symbol